“The key is to be quiet. It’s not that your mind has to be quiet. You be quiet.You, the one inside watching the neurotic mind, just relax.”

-Working with our minds isn’t easy.
-But maybe we’re approaching this work in a wrong way?
+But maybe you’ve been approaching this work in a wrong way?

 When I was younger, I took pride in how busy my mind always was.

-…until I realised that’s not necessarily a good thing (oh-oh).
-To be constantly lost in tought, unable to detach from that uncontrolable flow, and, on top of everything, believing that flow, is one tiring way to live.
+To be constantly lost in thought, unable to detach from that uncontrollable flow, and, on top of everything, believing that flow, is one tiring way to live.

-To do that alone, without anyone’s help, would be super difficult, not fun, and just unnecessary, I reckon.
+I say, to do that work alone, without anyone’s help, would be super difficult, not fun, and just unnecessary.

 That’s why, we should take any companion – any teacher, concept, framework, friend! – we can to help ourselves on this mindfulness journey.